 I used a simple Google Sheet (free, of course) to log every coffee, every Shopee sale “steal,” and every Shopee or Lazada budol.
 It was eye-opening.
 Turns out, my small expenses were the real culprits behind my financial struggles.

-Pro Tip: Track your spending for just one month.
-You’ll be surprised where your money is actually going.
+Pro Tip: Track your spending for just one month—not just what you spend, but also what you feel obligated to spend.
+You’ll be surprised where your money is actually going… and who it’s really going to.

 2. I Slashed Unnecessary Expenses Without Feeling Miserable